Skip to contents

 #>

-#> Problem: Users struggle with complex dropdown menus containing too many options
+#> Problem: Users struggling with complex dropdowns and too many options

 #> Theory: Hick's Law (auto-suggested)